MEET

 Chief of Staff

 Nardine is a graduate of George Mason University, where she studied Government and International Politics with a minor in Criminology.
-She recently completed an apprenticeship with CNN in Abu Dhabi, working on health journalism projects alongside Johns Hopkins University and earning runner-up for Best News Package.
-A published writer with Modern Diplomacy and the The Sycamore Institute, she has also worked with the National Council on U.S.–Arab Relations and presented award-recognized research at Harvard University.
-She is passionate about health equity and advancing impact through media and policy.
+She completed an apprenticeship with CNN in Abu Dhabi, working on health journalism projects with Johns Hopkins University and earning runner-up for Best News Package.
+A published writer, she has worked with the National Council on U.S.–Arab Relations and presented award-recognized research at Harvard University, focusing on health equity through media and policy.

 Anika Loganathan